niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2009-10-01)=
 ## October 1, 2009
-The [Sony PlayStation Portable PSP Go](consoles-sony-playstation-portable-go) is released in North America and Europe.
+The [Sony PlayStation Portable PSP Go](consoles-sony-playstation-portable-go), a smaller and lighter redesign of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in North America and Europe.

 ```{figure} ../images/consoles/sony-playstation-portable-go-opened.jpg
 ---